At some point in time, as a homeowner, you're going to be curious about real

 Or you may keep tabs on local asking prices by occasionally perusing

-the real estate section of the local newspaper.
-Somehow, I've found that most homeowners have some idea - right or wrong - about how much their property is probably worth.
+the real estate section of the local newspaper or scanning the MLS System.
+Somehow, most homeowners have some vague idea - right or wrong - about how much their property is probably worth.

-You may wonder 'what is my house worth? just because you'd like to have an idea of your net financial worth.
+You may wonder just because you'd like to have an idea of your net financial worth.
 Or you may be considering moving up, out, in, down or over and want to know if it's financially feasible.
 You may be reluctant to seek the assistance of a realty agent because you prefer to avoid any commitment at this stage.
 Or maybe you're planning to attempt a private sale and need to have an idea of home market values on your street.

 Whatever the reason, there are a few ways a homeowner can obtain a real estate value estimate.

 Typically, they'll use a method of evaluation called a Comparative Market Analysis (CMA), which is the same basic method used by real estate agents.
 In exchange for a flat fee of a few hundred dollars or more, depending on the size and complexity of the property, the appraiser will provide a written report containing the technical details of your property, usually with photographs, as well as its limitations.
-They'll include copies of comparable listings of homes similar to yours, with adjustments made to the sale prices for time, size, features, improvements and location.
+They'll include details and photos of comparable homes, with adjustments made to the sale prices for time, size, features, improvements and specific location.